 Experienced water colorist Michael Scheele said he was "breathless" to discover he had won the $2000 Preston Russell Law Supreme Art Award at the Riverton Community Arts Centre this month.

 But popularity came at an emotional cost, he found.

 "The work - Horizon - was also bought by the law firm that sponsored the exhibition, and it's one I've been very attached to for quite a while.

-Horizon was part of a series of large watercolours on paper executed by the artist in 2015, and inspired by his return to Oreti Beach for the first time in several years.
+Horizon was part of a series of large watercolors on paper executed by the artist in 2015, and inspired by his return to Oreti Beach for the first time in several years.

 "The changes in light and skies at Oreti are just amazing.
-It's one of my favourite places to be, with superb, special, expansive outlooks."
+It's one of my favorite places to be, with superb, special, expansive outlooks."

-Painting similarly expansive watercolours could occasionally lead to "white fright," he said.
+Painting similarly expansive watercolors could occasionally lead to "white fright," he said.